Malungisa-Mndzebele/PDF_Processing_Project/README.md

 ## 🎯 Project Overview

-This project processes a PDF document and creates an interactive web interface to view all extracted images.
+This project processes PDF documents from Jeffrey Epstein's birthday book collection and creates an interactive web interface to view all extracted images.
 The website displays:
-- **238 Page Images** - Full page scans from the PDF
+- **238 Page Images** - Full page scans from the PDF documents
-- **238 Embedded Images** - Photos and graphics found within the document
+- **238 Embedded Images** - Photos and graphics found within the documents
 - **Total: 476 Images** - Complete collection in one place
+- **Historical Context** - Documents released by the House Oversight Committee

 ## 🚀 Features